 Understanding the different types of events is crucial for calculating probabilities accurately.

 - Simple Event: An event consisting of a single outcome.
-For example, rolling a 4 on a die.
+Take this: rolling a 4 on a die.

 - Compound Event: An event consisting of two or more simple events.
-For example, rolling an even number or a number greater than 3 on a die.
+To give you an idea, rolling an even number or a number greater than 3 on a die.

 - Independent Events: Events where the outcome of one does not affect the outcome of the other.
-For example, flipping a coin twice; the result of the first flip does not influence the result of the second flip.
+Here's one way to look at it: flipping a coin twice; the result of the first flip does not influence the result of the second flip.

 - Dependent Events: Events where the outcome of one affects the outcome of the other.
-For example, drawing two cards from a deck without replacement; the probability of the second card depends on what was drawn first.
+As an example, drawing two cards from a deck without replacement; the probability of the second card depends on what was drawn first.

 Basic Probability Rules